-If your garden has a sloping shape, there are several challenges to planning and designing the garden in a way that will maximise its potential.
+If your garden has a sloping shape, there are several challenges to designing it in a way that will maximise its potential.
 Fear not, however; a sloped garden can look very beautiful – and natural – if you follow a few simple rules of hardscaping and planting.
 Garden expert Matt James offers his advice on making the most of your sloping garden.

 The upsides of a sloping a garden